taegon98/LG-Soft-India-BE/README.md

 * **Provision of Regional Water Quality Data**
   - Collect water quality-related data by connecting sensors to a Raspberry Pi.
 Provide water quality data corresponding to the user's location.
 Specifically, We monitor water temperature, pH, turbidity and water level based on the collected data.
 * **Automatic Data Updates**
   - It is a structure where data is automatically updated after a specific period of time.
+In addition, we enhance the performance that transfers information to users, not just the speed of access to databy using cache instead of database.
 We develop a map that allows users to easily view the updated status of water resources.
 * **Alarm System**
   - We assess the state of water based on water quality data.
-When a dangerous situation occurs, we send a notification to the user within 10 milliseconds.
+When a dangerous situation occurs, we send a notification to the user within 2.5 seconds(avg).
 This enables users to receive immediate information about the water condition and take necessary measures in response.

 -------